tranquilit/pltis_uicomponents/README.md

 ### TTisSearchEdit Component

-Based on simple TEdit component, this is our improved version specifically made for WAPT Enterprise.
+Based on simple TEdit component, this component can be used to do searching asynchronously for do not freeze the UI.

 Main Features:

-- ...
+- AutoSearch property for enable/disable asynchronous search
+- Buttons collection, which enables you to add any "helper buttons" you want
+- Button Kind property, it has default implementations or bkCustom to do whatever you want
+- SearchInterval property in milliseconds for delaying the search
+- OnSearch event that has the logic for searching

 <img src="./images/tissearchedit.png">